-Whether you are using the web app, Premiere or FCPX to upload your files, you may experience differences in speeds.
+Whether you are using the web app, Premiere, or FCPX to upload your files, you may experience different speeds.
 It will make an overall difference in speed if you upload all files at once.
-In addition, your internet connection has a lot to do with the speed of the upload.
+Additionally, your internet connection has a lot to do with the speed of the upload.

 How does uploading work in Frame.io?

 If you upload a single file, it is sliced into 20MB chunks.
-We upload 5 chunks concurrently to fully saturate your available bandwidth.
+We upload 5 chunks concurrently to saturate your available bandwidth fully.
 The Frame.io uploader is not waiting for a file to finish all of its chunks before it starts uploading the next file.
-As soon as a chunk has finished the uploader grabs the next chunk (regardless which file they belong to).
+As soon as a chunk has finished, the uploader grabs the next chunk (regardless of which file they belong to).

 That being said, if you need a specific file out of a group of files uploaded fast, consider doing them in batches of importance.